-This statewide protocol is issued pursuant to Iowa Code section 155A.46 which permits the ordering and administration of immunizations by a pharmacist in compliance with IAC rule 657-39.11(155A).
+This statewide protocol is issued pursuant to Iowa Code section 155A.46 which permits the ordering and administration of immunizations by a pharmacist in compliance with IAC rule 65739.11(155A)this protocol.
 For the purpose of this protocol, the pharmacist's order shall constitute a prescription.

 III.
-Qualifications
+Qualifications - Pharmacist

-A pharmacist administering vaccines pursuant to this protocol shall meet the requirements required in IAC rule 657-39.11(155A).
+A pharmacist administering vaccines pursuant to this protocol shall meet the requirements required in IAC rule 657 39.11(155A)document successful completion of the requirements identified herein and shall maintain competency by completing and maintaining documentation of the continuing education requirements identified herein.